rumarlon/Grok-Streamlit/README.md

 ## What to do next?

 Go ahead and change the system prompt and see what you can do with Grok.
+The prompt is in the [main.py](https://github.com/rumarlon/Grok-Streamlit/blob/master/main.py).
 Sky is the limit!

 From:
 ```